w3f/General-Grants-Program/grants/speculative/subscan_grant_application.md

 * Docker image to setup basic explorer service.
 * Documentations for developers to get started and configration.

-### Milestone 2 — SRML explorer plugin framework — 1 month — $20,000
+### Milestone 2 — SRML explorer plugin framework — 1 month — $15,000
 * An explorer plugin framework paring with Substrate to provide the flexibility of providing customized explorer plugin for various SRML.
     * Framework Specification
         * Runtime module metadata and types preprocessing and schema auto generating specification
-        * Storage indexing solution, using trie db and kvdb's subtree feature and key iteratable feature to index storage from rocksdb to non-relational database(e.g. redis/mongodb) from easier query and concurrency.
         * Extrinsic dispatch call parsing and indexing solution, using signed extension metadata definition
         * Example of using customize module rpc call to providing data for module explorer plugin
     * Basic Implementation of the framework
-        * Indexing and streaming, sync data from module to plugin relational database table(Need to define plugin schema) according to srml decl_storage! macro.
         * Indexing and parsing *Extrinsic* calls according to dispatch call definition from decl_module! macro.
         * Indexing and parsing Events, Errors, Logs according decl_event!, decl_error!, Block Digest definition
         * Basic View Control Support: Table Control